furgandr/ghost4nc/README.md

 ## Scalability:

-- [ ] The Ghost Blog application automatically scales the number of instances in Azure App Service based on traffic.
+- [ ] The Ghost Blog application automatically scales the number of instances in Azure App Service based on traffic (cpu usage etc.).
 - [ ] Azure Database for PostgreSQL can handle increasing loads during traffic spikes without performance degradation.
 - [ ] Load balancing and distribution of traffic are smooth during high-traffic periods, and there are no bottlenecks affecting user experience.